 14 Spring 1919, 0545 Hours

-"You'll like this, I promise," Steve Brooks replied as he turned to his desk computer.
+"Something you'll like, I promise," Steve Brooks replied as he turned to his desk computer.
 "Have a seat."

 Finally, Steve said, "So, what do you think?"

 Jack just shrugged.
-"Well, what is it?"
+"What is it?"

 "Yeah," replied Steve, "these were amphibious, too."